Product design is a key component of our sustainability efforts

 Building on a Group-wide foundation, the three Warburg Group companies each have individual ESG-related strategies, some of which go well beyond the minimum ESG investment standards.

-The foundation strategy of M.M.Warburg & CO combines environmental and social sustainability criteria with a pragmatic best-in-class approach.
-Companies that work credibly to improve their environmental footprint are thus rewarded.
-The multi-award-winning strategy also comes with a dedicated CO2 reduction component.
+The foundation strategy of M.M.Warburg & CO combines environmental and social sustainability features with a pragmatic best-in-class approach.
+Companies that are demonstrably working to improve their environmental footprint are weighted more favourably.
+The strategy is also available in a variant that additionally purchases European emission allowances and permanently removes them from the market.

-As a sustainable asset manager, Warburg Invest offers a variety of solutions under the umbrella of the Warburg Invest Responsible strategy.
-These range from revenue-based exclusion criteria to funds that specifically focus on positive selection.
-For example, the Warburg Invest Responsible – Corporate Bonds fund primarily invests in green, social and sustainable special-purpose bonds.
+Warburg Invest offers a range of solutions under its Warburg Invest Responsible strategy.
+These range from revenue-based exclusion criteria to funds that specifically apply positive screening.
+The Warburg Invest Responsible – Corporate Bonds fund, for example, invests primarily in green, social, and sustainability bonds.

-Impact investing is about using influence as an investor to make emerging companies more sustainable or to promote their growth.
-This is the highest level of sustainable investing, as it requires in-depth knowledge of private capital markets and a strong network.
-Marcard, Stein & Co can offer its clients both, thus enabling them to access tailor-made impact investments.
+Impact investing is about using an investor's influence to strengthen the sustainability profile of emerging companies or to support their growth.
+This is particularly demanding, as it requires deep knowledge of private capital markets and a strong network.
+Marcard, Stein & Co can offer clients both, providing access to impact investments tailored to their needs.